Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 We have seen that GitHub Actions is indeed good enough to perform relative benchmarking in a reliable way as long as several passes are averaged together (default behaviour in `asv continuous`).
 This takes a bit more time but you can speed it up a bit with `mamba` and `ccache` for compiled libraries.
-Even in that case, it is probably overkill to run it for every push event, so we are using the `pull_request.labeled` trigger to let the maintainers decide when to do it on demand.
+Even in that case, it is probably overkill to run it for every push event, so we are using the `on.pull_request.labeled` trigger to let the maintainers decide when to do it on demand.

 ---